List of largest banks

-The following are lists of the largest banks in the world, as measured by total assets.
+The following are lists of the largest commercial banks in the world, as measured by total assets and market capitalization.

 By total assets

-The list is based on the April 2022 S&P Global Market Intelligence report of the 100 largest banks in the world.
+This list is based on the April 2025 S&P Global Market Intelligence report of the 100 largest banks in the world.
 The ranking was based upon assets as reported and was not adjusted for different accounting treatments.
+Another publication which compiles an annual list of the world's largest banks is The Banker magazine.
+It publishes a list of the World 1000 Largest Banks every July.
+The financial data published by the July yearly issue of The Banker are much more extensive compared to the S&P Top 100 banks, but it is not a publication intended for the general public.